 The other highlight is the reconstructed Iroquois village which is a great place to see how Native Americans lived in the past.
 You’ll be able to learn about their daily life by visiting the reconstructed longhouses.
 In addition, there are also interpretive programs available that explain the cultural significance of each building.

 We first discovered Crawford Lake during our weekend getaway in Burlington, and quite honestly, this is one of our favourite places.

 Holy Transfiguration Monastery

 A short distance from Crawford Lake Conservation Area is The Transfiguration Monastery.
-The monastery is a Serbian Orthodox monastery in Canada, and it serves as the headquarters of the eparchy of Canada.
+The monastery is a Serbian Orthodox monastery in Canada and serves as the headquarters of the Eparchy of Canada.
 The monastery was built on 42 acres of land purchased in 1985.
-A park surrounds the sanctuary, and there are playgrounds, sports fields, and other facilities.
+A park surrounds the sanctuary, with playgrounds, sports fields, and other facilities.
 There are also two cemeteries on the monastery grounds.

 Things To Do In Milton Ontario For Kids

-They have a wide range of entertainment options, such as music, games, hayrides, a petting zoo, a corn maze, face painting, balloon animals, etc.
+They have many entertainment options, such as music, games, hayrides, a petting zoo, a corn maze, face painting, balloon animals, etc.

 Andrews Farm Market & Winery

 Andrews Scenic Acres was established in 1980.
 It is a local community farm that offers pick your fruits and vegetables.
 There is also a winery, playground, farm animal area, and a farm store.
 Here you will also find the most Instagramable sunflower field.